frederik-andersen/micropython-ePaperWeatherStation/README.md

 ## Screenshot
 The device shows the weather data for Now, +4hours, +8hours and tomorrow at 12:00.
+The small images are loaded from flash, the big image is fetched from my personal API.
+Code for the api will be uploaded at a later time.
+But feel free to use it as is.
+The reason the big images are in the api is because there is not enough storage on the flash.
 <p align="left">
   <img src="https://github.com/frederik-andersen/micropython-ePaperWeatherStation/blob/main/screenshots/IMG_0831.jpeg" width="600">
 </p>